 - How could you let this happen in the first place?

-But from a professional perspective, a laptop where happy naps are just one click away and Facebook is always open can be distracting.
+But from a professional perspective, a laptop where happy snaps are just one click away and Facebook is always open can be distracting.
 That’s why many remote workers actually operate on two computers whether they are travelling or not.
 One for work, one for fun.

 Beyond this, there’s even the potential to get a dual monitor setup going for those times when you’ve got a project that needs multiple windows.
 The extra screen can be an invaluable piece of digital real estate in such situations.

 Remote work has a lot going for it.
 But the two laptops policy is not confined to it alone.
 For people who are students, maintain a regular 9-5 office job, or run their own business, a backup can still be useful.
-Sure, usually if your laptop fails you’ll be able to access another computer – but sometimes you can get caught on a ‘perfect storm’ moment.
+Sure, usually if your laptop fails you’ll be able to access another computer – but sometimes you can get caught in a ‘perfect storm’ moment.

 Late for university and your main laptop isn’t charged.
 A big presentation at work and your charger has gone walkabouts.
 An urgent deadline and for some reason both your laptop and desktop won’t connect to the internet at home.
 Situations like this recommend a backup.

-Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
-Contact Ed via email@example.com on LinkedIn or Twitter@EdKennedy01
+Ed Kennedy is a journalist and ghostwriter from Melbourne, Australia.
+Contact Ed via email@example.com on Skype or LinkedIn.